 Examples of Security flaws in an application

-1) A Student Management System is insecure if ‘Admission’ branch can edit the data of ‘Exam’ branch
+- A Student Management System is insecure if the Admission branch can edit the data of the ‘Exam’ branch.

-2) An ERP system is not secure if DEO (data entry operator) can generate ‘Reports’
+- An ERP system is not secure if a DEO (data entry operator) can generate ‘Reports’.

-3) An online Shopping Mall has no security if the customer’s Credit Card Detail is not encrypted
+- An online Shopping Mall has no security if the customer’s Credit Card Details are not encrypted.

-4) A custom software possess inadequate security if an SQL query retrieves actual passwords of its users
+- A custom software possesses inadequate security if an SQL query retrieves actual passwords of its users.